xbmm1/2048/README.md

 This project started as a simple 2048 clone but evolved into a playground for exploring AI heuristics and game theory.
 The main insight: even simple heuristics (corner stacking) massively outperform fixed patterns, and adding shallow lookahead creates exponential performance improvements.
 It's a fun way to see how strategy affects gameplay outcomes.

-Try running 100 games with each strategy and compare the results—you'll see why the Advanced Corner strategy reaches 8192+ tiles while the Pattern Solver struggles past 512!
+Try running 1000 games with each strategy and compare the results—you'll see why the Advanced Corner strategy reaches high tiles while the Pattern Solver struggles past 512!

 Enjoy the game and feel free to experiment with your own strategies. 🎮